ProfilePic

 An emergency fund can give you confidence that you can handle unexpected events without adding money worries.
 Still, it can also protect you from the financial fallout of a job loss or other income loss.

-Ideally, you should aim to have enough money in emergency savings to cover three months of essential expenses.
+Ideally, it would be best if you aimed to have enough money in emergency savings to cover three months of essential expenses.
 Most experts believe you should have enough money in your emergency fund to cover at least three to six months of living expenses.

 1. High-yield savings accounts.
 A high-yield savings account, or a high-rate savings account, can vary by minimum deposits and balances but usually pay a much higher yield on money than a regular savings account.
 You can withdraw or transfer money out of your account up to six times per month without paying a penalty.

 2. Money market accounts.
-Similar to the high-yield savings account, a money market account can earn a higher APY than a typical bank account.
-What makes a money market different is you generally need a larger minimum deposit but comes with a debit card and check-writing capabilities.
+Similar to a high-yield savings account, a money market account can earn a higher APY than a typical bank account.
+What makes a money market different is that you generally need a larger minimum deposit, but it comes with a debit card and check-writing capabilities.

 You can quickly build up a substantial emergency fund by making a few lifestyle changes and diligently putting money in an interest-bearing savings account.
 If you have any questions about what savings account may be right for you, call the experts at NASB at 800-677-6272 or visit one of our branches